Five days in San Diego: a sightseeing itinerary

 Tacos

-Our 5 days in San Diego itinerary includes La Jolla’s glorious beaches, hikes in the Mission Trails National Park, a taste of old San Diego in the Gaslamp Quarter and Old Town San Diego State National Park, and day trips to beautiful Balboa Park and Coronado Island.
+Our suggested five-day San Diego sightseeing itinerary includes a little bit of everything: La Jolla’s glorious beaches, hikes in the Mission Trails National Park, a taste of old San Diego in the Gaslamp Quarter and Old Town San Diego State National Park, and day trips to beautiful Balboa Park and Coronado.
 That’s more San Diego highlights than you can shake a very big stick at!

 Stuart Bak